kalepratik/quiz/data/questions.md

 **Difficulty:** 4 (Critical)

 **Scenario:**
 Your dbt project uses cross-project references with model contracts.
 During a deployment you discover that a referenced model has breaking schema changes.
-What is the MOST critical action?

 **Question:**
-What will happen?
+What is the MOST critical action?

 **Options:**
 A. Deploy immediately to fix the issue